osquery/osquery/docs/wiki/development/building.md

 ## Building on OS X

-To build osquery on OS X, you need `pip` and `brew` installed. `make deps` will take care of installing the appropriate library dependencies, but it's recommended to take take a look at the Makefile, just in case something conflicts with your environment.
+To build osquery on OS X, you need `pip` and `brew` installed. `make deps` will take care of installing the appropriate library dependencies, but it's recommended to take a look at the Makefile, just in case something conflicts with your environment.

 Anything that does not have a Homebrew package is built from source from _https://github.com/osquery/third-party_, which is a git submodule of this repository and is set up by `make deps`.